 The college's Collaborative Labs at the EpiCenter continue to provide unparalleled expertise to the college and the community as idea incubators, business laboratories and planning factories.
-Agencies and organizations receive help forming shared visions for the future and plans of action with the help of a highly-trained, creative staff.
+Agencies and organizations receive help forming shared visions for the future and plans of action with the help of a highly trained, creative staff.

-Over the past five years, a reinvestment in the Grants Department has proved instrumental in funding a wide range of initiatives that support key strategies of the college.
-Since the College began supporting a full Grants Department in late 2011, the department has successfully raised more than \$49 million in grants, more than doubling the annual average of grant money - from \$4 million a year between 2009-2012, to an average of \$10 million a year between 2012-2015.

-This significant growth can be attributed to gaining several multi-year, consortium-driven federal grants, including a \$25 million statewide workforce program from the U.S. Department of Labor.
+Over the past six years, a reinvestment in the Grants Department has proved instrumental in funding a wide range of initiatives that support key strategies of the college.
+Since the college began supporting a full Grants Department in late 2011, the department has successfully raised more than \$49 million in grants, more than doubling the average of grant money received each year.
+This significant growth can be attributed to gaining several multiyear, consortium-driven federal grants, including \$28 million in workforce development programs from the U.S. Department of Labor.
 The latest grants have concentrated on strengthening student support services, providing scholarships, faculty development, and redesigning academic pathways and job placement services for in-demand fields of targeted industries such as health care, information technology, manufacturing and business and professional services.

-Strong relationships have played a key role in the department's achievements.
-An emphasis on growing innovative partnerships with other institutions, industry, economic development agencies and community providers has allowed the department to expand the college's reach.
+The Grants Department is also responsible for many non-funded initiatives that are just as pivotal to the institution, including its leadership on the AACC Pathways and Achieving the Dream Leader College competitions, as well as select award applications.
+Strong relationships continue to play a key role in the department's achievements.
+An emphasis on growing innovative partnerships with other institutions, industry, workforce and economic development agencies and community providers has allowed the department to expand the college's reach.